chrisfregly/rcnl-website/README.md

 This will deploy your changes live to the [rcnl.rice.edu](rcnl.rice.edu) domain.

-## How To
+## How To Update Pages

+Most pages can be updated without the need to touch the underlying code.
+Specifically the `people`, `publications`, `research`, and `resources` pages each have their own [JSON data file](src/data/) and [assets folder](public/assets/) that they use to generate the content on the page.

-### Update the People Page
+### Example - Updating the People Page

-The people page is generated from information in a [people.json](src/components/people/people.json) file and photos from a [people](public/assets/people) folder.
-Here is an example of a person found in the [people.json](src/components/people/people.json) file:
+The `people` page is generated from information in a [people.json](src/data/people.json) file and photos from a [people](public/assets/people) folder.
+Here is an example of a person found in the [people.json](src/datat/people.json) file:

 ```json
 {